-These behaviours are typically not isolated either, rather they form part of a much larger pattern that can hugely impact on young minds from a child psychology perspective.
-However, that doesn’t mean that a toxic parent is a bad person, as many have the best intentions - they just go about it the wrong way.
+These behaviours are typically not isolated either; rather, they form part of a much larger pattern that can hugely impact young minds from a child psychology perspective.
+However, that doesn’t mean that a toxic parent is the wrong person, as many have the best intentions - they just go about it the wrong way.

-Toxic parenting traits can manifest in a range of different ways to include:
+Toxic parenting traits can manifest in a range of different ways, including: